 Importantly for families, the Tiguan achieved a five-star rating in independent Euro NCAP crash-testing, with an impressive 96% score for adult occupant safety and 84% for its protection of younger passengers.
 The latest Tiguan came 62nd in our annual Driver Power owner satisfaction survey.

 As a good-looking, practical and well equipped family SUV, the Tiguan is a great all-round package, and more than a match for the Peugeot 3008 or Renault Kadjar, so long as you don't mind its conservative looks.
 Its image is strong too, and you're very unlikely to struggle to find a buyer when it comes time to sell.
-Our top pick is the quiet 1.5-litre petrol paired with front-wheel drive and a DSG automatic for low company-car tax.
+Our top pick is the quiet 1.5-litre petrol paired with front-wheel drive and a DSG automatic.
 In Elegance trim, the car comes loaded with all the kit most families should ever need.